Jamcdonald120/Titancraft-Above-Wiki/Enchantments.md

 # Enchantments

 Here you can find a list of all of the new enchantments that you can find in the Above.
 In addition to those appearing in the table below, many Vanilla enchantments are now available at a higher level than normal (for example Protection V or Unbreaking IV).

+>  Okay, the table looks great in preview mode but apparently not once you publish it?
+What the heck?!
+{.is-danger}

  ### Above Enchantments
  | Name | Summary	| Incompatible With | Max Level | Primary Items | Secondary Items |
  |-